vmware-archive/photon-controller-cli/README.md

        Git commit hash: 4607b29

     COMMANDS:
        auth         options for auth
        system       options for system operations
        target       options for target
        tenant       options for tenant
        host         options for host
+       datastore    options for datastore
        deployment   options for deployment
-       resource-ticket	options for resource-ticket
        image        options for image
        task         options for task
        flavor       options for flavor
        project      options for project
        disk         options for disk
        vm           options for vm
-       network		options for network
        service      Options for services
+       router       options for router
+       subnet       options for subnet
-       availability-zone	options for availability-zone
+       zone         options for zone
        help, h      Shows a list of commands or help for one command

     GLOBAL OPTIONS:
-       --non-interactive, -n	trigger for non-interactive mode (scripting) --help, -h			show help
+       --non-interactive, -n       trigger for non-interactive mode (scripting) --log-file value, -l value  write logging information into a logfile at the specified path --output value, -o value    select output format --detail, -d                print the current target, user, tenant and project --help, -h                  show help
        --version, -v               print the version

 You can see help for an individual command too: